 Implication:

-Because BPT tasks are conditional, subordinate units must develop flexible plans and be mentally and logistically prepared to execute them.
+Because BPT tasks are conditional, subordinate units must develop flexible plans and be mentally and logistically prepared to execute them (this includes taking a careful look at your BPT task(s) and determining how would go about accomplishing it and what implied tasks it includes).
 However, they do not dedicate the same level of resources or priority as O/O tasks until (and unless) they are activated.

 Mission Statement Placement: